The Charity Organisation Society

 thrift sub-committee) and the like.

 In 1910 the phrase in its title 'for Organising Charitable Relief and Repressing Mendicity' was replaced by 'for Organising Charitable Effort and Improving the Condition of the Poor'.
 C.S.
-Loch, who had received honorary degrees from Oxford and St Andrew's in 1905, and a portrait by the American artist John Singer Sargent RA presented at Lambeth Palace to mark his 25 years of service [pictured], and a knighthood in 1915, retired in 1913.
+Loch, who had received honorary degrees from Oxford and St Andrew's in 1905, and a portrait by the American artist John Singer Sargent RA presented at Lambeth Palace to mark his 25 years of service [right], and a knighthood in 1915, retired in 1913.
 He died ten years later: The Times obituary commented He made the COS - he was the COS.
-In 1898 the architect Charles Voysey (whose 'defrocked' father had once been a curate at St Mark Whitechapel) had designed a house for him at Oxshott [pictured], on a scale unimaginable for the clients of COS - but it was never built.
+In 1898 the architect Charles Voysey (whose 'defrocked' father had once been a curate at St Mark Whitechapel) had designed a house for him at Oxshott [right], on a scale unimaginable for the clients of COS - but it was never built.

 Helen Bosanquet, one of the COS founders, wrote in 1914 that its work of persistently fastening on weaknesses in social provision was gradually coming to fruition (Social Work in London 1869-1912, pages 266-300); others believed that its stance was becoming increasingly irrelevant.
-A questionnaire to clergy in 1916 produced a half-hearted response (for example, Arthur Stevens, Vicar of Christ Church Watney Street, said that as he was leaving any answers would be misleading).
+A questionnaire to clergy in 1916 produced a half-hearted response (for example, Arthur Stevens, Vicar of Christ Church Watney Street, said that as he was leaving the parish any answers would be misleading).
 But with J.C.
-Pringle as its new chief officer (see above), and the driving force in the inter-war years, it continued to produce research and reports, and to challenge policy.
+Pringle as its new chief officer [see above], and the driving force in the inter-war years, it continued to produce research and reports, and to challenge policy.
 Madeline Rooff [see below] said that by upholding its traditional stance he put the COS at the centre and out of touch with political reality, though she also notes a growing co-operation with statutory provision, and feels it came closest to its vocation as an auxiliary service in this period.
 And there were further innovations: in 1938 COS was responsible for the first Citizens' Advice Bureau, and continued to run branches until the 1970s.
 With 30 district offices at the outbreak of World War II, it felt no need of a radical re-think of its philosophy.